pkimber/old-docs-migrated-to-gitlab/source/devpi.rst

   pip install devpi-client

-.. warning:: Use python 3 for ``devpi`` or you might get SSL certificate errors
+.. important:: Use python 3 for ``devpi`` or you might get SSL certificate
+               errors.

 Security
 --------